 Farm to Cup Story

-However, the final cup isn’t just the result of proper harvest and processing—it’s a result of the terroir as well—and that includes altitude.
-One of the reasons why coffees grown at higher altitudes exhibit unique qualities is that it is significantly colder, which essentially slows the growth of the coffee.
-More precisely, colder temperatures cause the plants and cherries to mature more slowly as a result of slower cellular respiration (and therefore, there are more days in which it must go through the process of photosynthesis).
-This yields higher concentrations of sugars and acids, which present themselves clearly in a cup of Ring of Fire.
+However, the final cup isn't just the result of proper harvest and processing, it's a result of the terroir as well, and that includes altitude.
+Higher altitudes (aka colder temperatures) cause the plants and cherries to mature more slowly.
+This yields higher concentrations of sugars and acids, which present themselves clearly in a cup of Ring of Fire Guatemala.

-This lot is 100% Bourbon variety.
-Bourbon is a known as the pinot noir of coffee—exhibiting deep, complex sweetness and a luscious, yet delicate body.
-The bourbon plant itself is more delicate and fragile than other varieties, which makes it more risky to grow—especially considering that it has a slightly lower yield as well.
-But when bourbon is done right, it is well worth the risk.
-Ring of Fire is a great example of bourbon done right, and we’re happy to be able to share it with you.
-Grab a bag today and get lit.
+This lot is 100% Bourbon, known as the pinot noir of coffee—exhibiting deep, complex sweetness and a luscious, yet delicate body.
+The Bourbon plant itself is more delicate and fragile than other varieties, which makes it more risky to grow—but when done right, it is well worth the risk.
+Ring of Fire Guatemala is a great example of Bourbon done right, and we’re happy to be able to share it with you.